kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

   present and in the correct state after restore.
 - Same-node restore: restore on the same node as the checkpoint (the only supported mode in alpha).
-- Failure paths: missing or `Pending` checkpoint referenced by `spec.restoreFrom`; checkpoint data missing on the target node; restore Pod scheduled to a node that does not have the checkpoint.
+- Failure paths: missing or not-`Ready` checkpoint referenced by `spec.restoreFrom` (rejected at admission); checkpoint data missing on the target node; restore Pod scheduled to a node that does not have the checkpoint.
 - RBAC boundary: a user with `editor` access in one namespace cannot create a `PodCheckpoint`